-Custom origin server · Cloudflare SSL docs
+Custom origin server

 SNI rewrite options

-SNI rewrites allow you to choose how your custom hostname populates the SNI value:
+Choose how your custom hostname populates the SNI value with SNI rewrites:

 Origin server name (default): Sets SNI to the custom origin